 - Completed a recognised teacher education qualification and programme of induction, and

 - Can provide an official letter confirming you are fully qualified post-primary teacher from the relevant teacher registration body or Competent Authority or Ministry of Education in that country.
+A list of competent authorities can be found by clicking here.

 If there are significant differences, conditions (qualification shortfalls) will be applied to your registration.